aws/aws-secretsmanager-agent/README.md

 **To create a Lambda extension that packages the Secrets Manager Agent**

-1. Create a Python Lambda function that reads the SSRF token from environment variable `AWS_TOKEN`, and queries `http://localhost:2773/secretsmanager/get?secretId=MyTest` to get the secret.
-Be sure to specify environment variable `AWS_TOKEN` for your lambda, and additionally, implement retry logic in your application code to accommodate delays in initialization and registration of the Lambda extension\.

-1. From the root of the Secrets Manager Agent code package, run the following commands to test the Lambda extension\.
+1. Package the agent as a layer.
+From the root of the Secrets Manager Agent code package, run the following example commands\:

    ```sh
    AWS_ACCOUNT_ID=<AWS_ACCOUNT_ID>